henriquecomp/Gyminister/README.md

 # Gyminister

+This project are written in C# that contains

-- A C# code with hexagonal architecture
+- Hexagonal architecture
+- Microservices
-- Using unit tests
+- Using unit tests (xUnit)
+- CQRS
 - Mediatr
-- CQRS
 - Result pattern
 - EF Core